-In my role at St Catherine’s Hospice I’m familiar with conversations around end of life.
-It’s important for me to talk openly about death and dying with patients and families to make sure patients’ wishes are fulfilled and that their loved ones are able to contribute to end of life plans in their own way too.
+In my role at St Catherine’s Hospice, I’m familiar with conversations around end of life.
+It’s important for me to talk openly about death and dying with patients and families to make sure patients’ wishes are fulfilled and that their loved ones are able to contribute to the end of life plans in their own way too.

 Emma Freud said that the first time she had to organise a funeral she found it ‘baffling, terrifying, weird, overwhelming, devastating and incredibly important’.
 It’s a sentiment I agree with.

 Funerals are incredibly important, but organising one doesn’t need to be a negative experience.
 Whenever I’m asked to conduct one for a person St Catherine’s Hospice has cared for, it’s a real privilege and a valuable way of supporting their family and friends as they navigate those disorienting early days of grief.

 Read more: What it’s like to work as a hospice nurse

 Often the person who has died has left instructions; some more detailed than others.
 And my advice to anyone in respect of advance planning of your own funeral is to communicate your wishes regarding major decisions but also leave some room for your family and friends to make their own contributions.
 There have been times I’ve had to dissuade some people from scripting their own eulogies!

 Meeting with people to plan a funeral is often a really special time.
 There’s commonly talking, crying, laughing, and some looking at photographs.
 I hear poignant and funny stories, and gain insight into people’s character strengths and flaws.
 Of course, there are sometimes tensions and differences of opinion but usually, we can find a compromise.